- About Us

 Refuge Services Inc. is a non-profit organization that holds a special place in our hearts.
 All that we do is to help the needs of individuals and families deal with special challenges.
 Refuge Services offers equine facilitated therapies and Specialized Summer Camps for all schooled aged children.

-Refuge Services is committed to serving the therapeutic needs of children and adults by providing Hippotherapy, Occupational Therapy, Physical Therapy, Speech Therapy and Psychotherapy.
+Refuge Services is committed to serving the therapeutic needs of children and adults by providing Therapeutic Riding, Occupational Therapy, Physical Therapy, Speech Therapy and Counseling.

 The benefits of horseback riding are as numerous as the types of disabilities and conditions served.
 "Research shows that students who participate in therapeutic riding experience physical, emotional, and mental rewards.
 "Because horseback riding gently and rhythmically moves the rider's body in a manner similar to a human gait, riders with physical disabilities often show improvement in flexibility, balance, and muscle strength.
 "For individuals with mental or emotional handicaps, the unique relationship with the horse can lead to patience, confidence, and self esteem."